Recycling and the tip

 Find your recycling collection day and please bring your boxes back in to your property as soon after emptying as possible.

-On arrival to the site you will be asked to declare what waste or recyclable items you’re bringing, and that the waste has been generated from your own residential home.
+At arrival you will be asked to declare what waste or recyclable items you’re bringing, and that the waste has been generated from your own residential home.
 All waste declared will be electronically recorded and monitored.

 Trade or commercial waste will not be accepted.
 Misuse of the Community Recycling Centre may lead to legal proceedings.